 Spending Limit for Medicare Flex Cards

-When you get a Medicare Advantage quote that includes a flex card, you can find the spending limit in the list of benefits.
+When you get a Medicare Advantage quote that includes a flex card, you can find the spending limit and other details in the plan's list of benefits.

 Are Flex Cards Available With Medicare Supplement Insurance (Medigap)?